• About

 Now, I want to start out by acknowledging that if you do get bitten by a WBW, the bite will be quite painful and you’ll need emergency care.
 However, death is unlikely.
 WBWs are the most poisonous American spider and as such, they get a bad rap; but like many insects, they feel no need to sting humans, unless the humans happen to be messing around in their territory.
 Even then, unless the spider’s body is pinched repeatedly, it will not bite.

 Despite knowing this, when I had little kids, I confess I killed many WBWs.
 They used to nest inside our wooden perimeter fence (they probably still do), and I was worried that a kid (either my own or a neighbor kid) would climb the fence and grab a spider inadvertently.
 That would have been bad.
-But I do feel terrible for killing them like I did back then.
+But I do feel terrible for killing them back then.
 If I had little kids now, I would explain all about the spiders and get the kids aware of how and where they live, so that we could all live in peace together.
 Oh well.
 We all evolve.

 In fact, WBWs are described by arachnologists as ‘shy.’
 They tend to hide in dark places where they will go unnoticed.
 They spin a huge, strong, messy, complicated web (not pretty at all), which is very unique to its species.
 I see far more WBW webs than I do the actual spiders, and it’s the primary way I figure out where they are living.
 They catch a lot of flies in those webs (as well as other insects and arthropods).
 They bite their prey in several places, and suck out their insides, leaving the external shell in the web.